 - Request permissions.

 - Publish open access.

 Members of the Editorial Advisory Board for The Foundation Review are experts in grantmaking and evaluation of programs.
 From diverse work settings including academia, foundations, nonprofits, government, and independent consulting the Editorial Advisory Board uses its unique perspective to advise and develop our work.

-- Robert Ashcraft, Ph.D. – Lodestar Center for Philanthropy at Arizona State University
+- Robert Ashcraft, Ph.D. – Lodestar Center for Philanthropy and Nonprofit Innovation at Arizona State University

 - Kathy Palumbo, Ph.D. – The Community Foundation for Greater Atlanta

 - Michael Quinn Patton, Ph.D. – Utilization-Focused Evaluation

 - Hallie Preskill, Ph.D. – FSG Social Impact Consultants